Ankita-Sonal/Learning-about-Git/README.md

 # Learning-about-Git
-To learn experiment about Git.
+To learn and experiment about Git.